Start My Answer

 The way that you answer a Summons for debt collection is by drafting and filing your own document, called an Answer.
 Filing the Answer lets the Court know that you are disputing some or all of the claims made against you.
 If you do not answer, then the Court assumes the allegations to be true.
 This again leads to the default judgment.

-By filing an Answer in time, you keep your rights to argue about this matter in court and to get notice of future hearings.
+By filing an Answer before the deadline, you keep your rights to argue about this matter in court and to get notice of future hearings.

 Filing the Answer lets the court know that you are disputing some or all of the claims made against you.
 If you do not answer, the court assumes the allegations are true.
 This again leads to the default judgment.